yoshiontheloose/learning-notes/102/reading06A.md

 _Escaping_ the quotation characters - backslash before any type of quote mark appearing within the string.
 Makes quotations inside a string "disappear" so the interpreter knows it is part of the string rather than the end of it.

 Types of selectors
     [source](https://www.w3schools.com/css/css_selectors.asp)

+**Expression** - evaluates into a single value
+    *Expressions that only assign a value to a variable
+        - A variable needs to be given a value to be useful
+    * Expressions that use two or more values to return a single value

+**Operators** - Allow programmers to create a single value from one or more values
+    * Expressions rely on operators
+### Types of operators
+    * Assignment operators
+    * Arithmetic operators
+        - multiplication and division before addition and subtraction ...basic algebra stuff
+    * String operator
+        - the + symbol
+        - **Concatenation** - two or more strings joined together to make one new string
+        - you cannot perform addition operations on strings
+    * comparison operators
+    * logical operators